 Because there are many choices available, put some thought into what type of shelves will best suit your needs.

-Measure the height, width, and depth of the area you plan to put your pantry.
+Measure the height, width, and depth of the area where you plan to put your pantry before making any purchase.

 Take a hard look at what you will be storing.
 If you’ve got many large appliances such as an Instapot or rice cooker, take their measurements.
 That way you can be sure they will fit on the shelves you buy.

 Evaluate your need for wine racks, under-shelf baskets, hooks, and other specific needs.

-A little advance research will go a long way in helping you choose the best storage system for your individual needs.
+A little advanced research will go a long way in helping you choose the best storage system for your individual needs.

 - How to Come Home From Vacation to A Clean and Organized Home